 A registered patent attorney and member of the Florida bar with a MS and BS in Electrical Engineering, Sarah handles patent preparation and prosecution as well as conducting opinion and diligence work in technology areas spanning from semiconductors to software.
 Sarah also is involved in counseling clients with respect to patent portfolio generation, management, and strategy for US and international protection.

-Sarah is a Guest Lecturer for the Introduction to Electrical Engineering course at the University of Florida and is involved with the University’s Department of Electrical & Computer Engineering as a member of the external advisory board.
-She is also current Vice Chair of the Patent Law Committee of the American Intellectual Property Law Association (AIPLA).
+Sarah is the current Chair of the Patent Law Committee of the American Intellectual Property Law Association (AIPLA).
+She is also a Guest Lecturer for the Introduction to Electrical Engineering course at the University of Florida and is involved with the University’s Department of Electrical & Computer Engineering as a member of the external advisory board.

 Prior to founding Talem IP Law, Sarah was a partner with Saliwanchik, Lloyd & Eisenschenk PA.